MicrosoftDocs/SystemCenterDocs/z-harvest-om/om/manage/Managing-Access-in-Operations-Manager.md

 -   [How to Manage the Report Server Unattended Execution Account in Operations Manager](../../om/manage/How-to-Manage-the-Report-Server-Unattended-Execution-Account-in-Operations-Manager.md)

-    The Operations Manager Report Server unattended execution account is used to query data from the Reporting Data Warehouse and is configured through Microsoft SQL Server 2008.
+    The Operations Manager Report Server unattended execution account is used to query data from the Reporting Data Warehouse and is configured through Microsoft SQL Server&nbsp;2008.
 This procedure explains how to manage this account.

 -   [Control Access by Using the Health Service Lockdown Tool in Operations Manager](../../om/manage/Control-Access-by-Using-the-Health-Service-Lockdown-Tool-in-Operations-Manager.md)